luigi-budd/SRB2-edit/README.md

 Please refer to `libs/DLL-README.txt` if you need help locating any libraries.

+** You will need a GitHub account if you want to download from the Actions tab. **

 # Settings

 All settings SRB2-edit adds can be found in game inside the "SRB2-edit Options..." menu.